 Since diverse sensors have been integrated in smartphones, they are endowed with powerful capabilities that can be used to sense vehicle dynamics and facilitate a broad array of applications related to driving safety and road monitoring.
-The moving vehicle can be detected based on the embedded smartphone sensors and the cellular signal, for example, accelerations and cellular signal strength [15, 23, 30, 33].
-Other studies use smartphone embedded sensors to alert dangerous driving, monitor road conditions, and detect traffic accidents [17,24,29,34].
+The moving vehicle can be detected based on the embedded smartphone sensors and the cellular signal, for example, accelerations and cellular signal strength [20], [21], [22], [23].
+Other studies use smartphone embedded sensors to alert dangerous driving, monitor road conditions, and detect traffic accidents [10], [24], [25], [26].
 Dai et.al.
-[17] propose a system to detect and alert dangerous vehicle maneuvers by utilizing the accelerometer and the orientation sensor.
-WreckWatch [34] detects traffic accidents using the accelerometer and microphone.
+[24] propose a system to detect and alert dangerous vehicle maneuvers by utilizing the accelerometer and the orientation sensor.
+WreckWatch [25] detects traffic accidents using the accelerometer and microphone.
 Johnson et.al.
-[24] present a system using Dynamic Time Warping (DTW) and smartphone based sensor-fusion to detect and recognize vehicular motions.
-Furthermore, smartphone sensors are also used to monitor the road conditions [19, 28, 29], e.g., the accelerometer in a smartphone is able to detect a large acceleration perpendicular to the road surface when the vehicle passes bumps or potholes on the road.
+[10] present a system using Dynamic Time Warping (DTW) and smartphone based sensor-fusion to detect and recognize vehicular motions.
+Furthermore, smartphone sensors are also used to monitor the road conditions [26], [27], [28], e.g., the accelerometer in a smartphone is able to detect a large acceleration perpendicular to the road surface when the vehicle passes bumps or potholes on the road.
 These studies confirm the feasibility of utilizing sensors on smartphones to sense the vehicle dynamics, which may be further used to automatically determine the driver phone use.

 Towards the most related work in detecting driver phone use, Chu et.al.
-[16] present a driver detection system (DDS) by utilizing multiple sensors (including accelerometer, gyroscope, and microphone) in smartphones to capture the features of driver's movement.
+[29] present a driver detection system (DDS) by utilizing multiple sensors (including accelerometer, gyroscope, and microphone) in smartphones to capture the features of driver's movement.
 However, this approach is sensitive to the behavior of each individual, and highly depends on the position where drivers carry the phone, which is less practical.
+Nawaz et.al.
+[30] develop a low-energy system that can recognize different routes and detect driving activities by using time warping angular speeds measured by the smartphone during transit.
+However, the system requires training data from phone users.
 Yang et.al.
-[36, 37] introduce an acoustic relative-ranging system that classifies on which car seat a phone is being used leveraging the car's audio infrastructure.
+[6], [7] introduce an acoustic relative-ranging system that classifies on which car seat a phone is being used leveraging the car's audio infrastructure.
 This approach relies on the vehicle's audio system.
-Different from the above work, in this project we explore a low-infrastructure approach that senses acceleration forces from vehicle dynamics to determine the phone's position inside the car.
+Different from the above work, in this project we explore a low-infrastructure approach that focuses on sensing acceleration forces from vehicle dynamics to determine the phone's position inside the car.

-3. SYSTEM DESIGN
+3 SYSTEM DESIGN